solid/solid-spec/README.md

 ACL resources are not publicly listed by the server when browsing files (typically when doing a GET on an LDP container).
 However, they can still be read/written by client apps using the above mentioned ways of writing data.
-An ACL resource is advertised through a **Link** header and can be discovered when doing HTTP GET/HEAD on regular resources.
+An ACL resource is advertised through a **Link** header having **rel="acl"** and can be discovered when doing HTTP GET/HEAD on regular resources.
 The naming of an ACL resource is arbitrary and may change from one server implementation to another.

 For example, the container `https://example.org/data/` may have a corresponding ACL resource with the URI: `https://example.org/data/.acl`.
 A resource